arashm-gh/vault/diary/Hyprland Catppuncci.md

 So far, the [[Waybar]] top bar is now set I feel like and the [[Kitty]] terminal.
 [[Neovim]] keeps giving me dumbass problems!
-I found this was from a [[Youtube]] video I saw that also gave me the idea for this repo :3 I feel like this is gonna be fun!!!
+I found this was from a [[YouTube]] video I saw that also gave me the idea for this repo :3 I feel like this is gonna be fun!!!